 MIDDLE SCHOOL GENERAL ELECTIVES

 Each semester many electives are offered to HNES middle school students, providing a path for each student to discover or enhance interests, talents, social skills and leadership abilities.
 Some electives include a small fee, usually for materials; a fee is charged by professional instructors for sailing, tennis, Bricks4Kidz and zumba.
-Electives usually include:
+Electives offered

 Costume & Design